Nightmare Fuel: Phineas and Ferb

 - It's even worse with the animal agents, who become fusions between animals and Doofenshmirtz.
 Not only that, but they are also more aggressive and violent than the normal Doof-zombies.

 - '''Agent P getting infected.'''
 Yes, you read that right.
-Perry the Platypus, who has gone through another dimension and fought endless times with Doofenshmirtz with little to no trouble, and has overall been shown to be extremely good on the job, iis touched by one of the Doof-zombies and is hopeless to do anything as he transforms into yet another fusion between Doof and animal.
+Perry the Platypus, who has gone through another dimension and fought endless times with Doofenshmirtz with little to no trouble, and has overall been shown to be extremely good on the job, is touched by one of the Doof-zombies and is helpless to do anything as he transforms into yet another fusion between Doof and an animal.
 It also highlights the fact that, as pointed out earlier by Phineas, even someone who is a complete Badass at hand to hand combat (as many of the characters are) is helpless against the zombies if they are unarmed, because ''any'' physical contact will cause infection.

 - When Phineas, Isabella and Ferb are going to activate the vortex sprayer to spray all the Doof-zombies back to normal with water, the Doof-zombies climb the pillars of the water tower towards them!
 It gets worse when, just as they are about to be touched, Ferb sacrifices himself so they can go by kicking them away...and is then touched by one of them, shortly turning into a Doof-zombie in front of Isabella and his step-brother!